Locations of SPAS-Analyzed Storm Events

 Ideally, the analysis time frame, also referred to as the Storm Precipitation Period (SPP), will extend from a dry period through the target wet period then back into another dry period.
 This is to ensure that total storm precipitation amounts can be confidently associated with the storm in question and not contaminated by adjacent wet periods.
 If this is not possible, a reasonable time period is selected that is bounded by relatively lighter precipitation.
 The time frame of the hourly data must be sufficient to capture the full range of daily gauge observational periods in order for the daily observations to be disaggregated into estimated incremental hourly values.

 The foundation of a SPAS analysis is the “ground truth” precipitation measurements.
 In fact, the level of effort involved in “data mining” and quality control represent over half of the total level of effort needed to conduct a complete storm analysis.
 SPAS operates with three primary data sets: precipitation gauge data, a “basemap” and, if available, radar data.
 Based on the SPP and analysis domain, hourly and daily precipitation gauge data are extracted from our in-house database as well as the Meteorological Assimilation Data Ingest System (MADIS).
-Our in-house database is contains data dating back to the late 1800s, while the MADIS system (described below) contains archived data back to 2002.
+Our in-house database contains data dating back to the late 1800s.

 Hourly Precipitation Data

-Our hourly precipitation database is largely comprised of data from NCDC TD-3240, but also precipitation data from other mesnonets and meteorological networks (e.g. ALERT, Flood Control Districts, etc.) that we have collected and archived as part of previous studies.
+Our hourly precipitation database is largely comprised of data from NCDC, but also precipitation data from other mesonets and meteorological networks (e.g. ALERT, Flood Control Districts, etc.) that we have collected and archived as part of previous studies.
 Meanwhile, MADIS provides data from a large number of networks across the U.S., including NOAA’s HADS (Hydrometeorological Automated Data System), numerous mesonets, the Citizen Weather Observers Program (CWOP), departments of transportation, etc. (see http://madis.noaa.gov/mesonet_providers.html for a list of providers).
-Although our automatic data extraction is fast, cost-effective and efficient, it never captures all of the available precipitation data for a storm event.
+Although our automatic data extraction is fast, cost-effective and efficient, there are often other available precipitation data for a storm event.
 For this reason, a thorough “data mining” effort is undertaken to acquire all available data from sources such as U.S. Geological Survey (USGS), Remote Automated Weather Stations (RAWS), Community Collaborative Rain, Hail & Snow Network (CoCoRaHS), National Atmospheric Deposition Program (NADP), Clean Air Status and Trends Network (CASTNET), local observer networks, Climate Reference Network (CRN), Global Summary of the Day (GSD) and Soil Climate Analysis Network (SCAN).
+Furthermore, we have access to an exclusive dataset of hourly precipitation data through a strategic alliance between MetStat® and Synoptic Corp.

 Daily Precipitation Data